kevinmichaelchen/api-dispatch/README.md

 compacted into Postgres.

 ### H3 Geospatial Indexing
-As location pings are ingested, we use the H3 library to figure out which hex cells the driver is currently in at various resolutions, as well as k-rings which are essentially sets of *1*st-degree, *2*nd-degree, or _k_-degree neighbors.
+For each location ingested, we use the H3 library to determine hex cells at various resolutions, as well as k-rings (which are essentially sets of *1*st-degree, *2*nd-degree, or _k_-degree neighbors).

 #### H3 resolutions
 H3 supports [multiple resolutions](https://h3geo.org/docs/core-library/restable):